mackka2k/my-cheatsheet/[LARAVEL]/laravel.md

 - **Controller**: Retrieves and orders cars to be displayed.
 - **View**: Loops through the car collection and uses a Blade component to render each car.
 - **Component**: Defines the structure and content for each individual car.

 ---
-Here’s how you can format your topic on querying data in Laravel, covering different methods for retrieving records, using Markdown with explanations and examples.

----

-Sure!
-Here’s a more readable version of the **Query Data - Different Methods** section in Laravel, with clearer formatting and explanations.

----